neuromore/Doc/neuromoreStudio/Biosensors.md

   If you started an application that accessed the Versus *before* you disabled the iAP bluetooth service you will have to reset device:
  1. Turn off the Versus
  2. Turn it on again but don't release the button
- 3. Kepp the button pressed until the LED blinks red.
+ 3. Keep the button pressed until the LED blinks red.
 The device is now reset.

 #Advanced Brain Monitoring B-Alert X-Series